rodispantelis/EdgeVector/README.md

 More details [here.](https://rodispantelis.github.io/EdgeVector/)

 In the libraries folder there are coders / decoders implemented in Java and Javascript.
-A

 Also a Javascript library for converting files from Dimacs format to Edge Vector that is used as a benchmark.

 In the DIMACS folder there graphs from the [Second DIMACS Implementation Challenge](http://archive.dimacs.rutgers.edu/Challenges/), they are provided